Leave to Irv

-"I'm done with corporate America," he said to me at our coffee klatch last Sunday.
+"I'm done with corporate America," he announced at our coffee klatch last Sunday.

 "Will you look for a job at a local fish hatchery?"
-I said.
+I asked.

 "I'm going to take a few days off and think about it," he said.

 "Oh, no, no, no," I said.
-"It sounds good but it's a mug's game if you ask me.
+"That sounds good in theory, but it's a mug's game if you ask me.
 What you should do is put an ad in the personals."

-"I don't know," he said.
+"I don't know," he said skeptically.
 "Does anyone do that anymore?
-I doubt it would be more than a waste of time."
+Sounds like a waste of time to me."

 "Not those personals," I said.
 "You're no doubt thinking of the publications common in the last century.
 I'm talking about the modern personal ads.
 Social media."

-His expression changed and I realized I'd said something that found traction in his mental machinery.
+His expression changed.
+I realized I'd said something that found traction in his mental machinery.

 "Not just LinkedIn," I said.
 "Shoot the moon!"